 Motor trade calls for higher taxes on used imports

-Budget 2020: Simi warns of massive job losses if taxes on new cars rise
+Simi warns of massive job losses if taxes on new cars rise in Budget 2020

 “The UK is only delighted - not just from a business perspective but also from an environmental perspective - to get rid of cars they don’t want and that they intend to ban from cities,” said SIMI’s Brian Cooke